microsoft/pai/hadoop-ai/README.md

 We add the GPU support to Hadoop 2.7.2 to enable GPU locality scheduling, which support fine-grained GPU placement.
 A 64-bits bitmap is added to yarn Resource, which indicates both GPU usage and locality information in a node (up to 64 GPUs per node).
 ‘1’ means available and ‘0’ otherwise in the corresponding position of the bit.

+We add the Port support to Hadoop 2.7.2 to enable Port allocation.
+Client(application master) can submit request with specific port ranges

 the AI enhancement patch was upload to: https://issues.apache.org/jira/browse/YARN-7481